 Entertainment was provided throughout dinner by aerial acrobats.
 In keeping with the “let’s see how many challenges we can throw at Randy” theme, no flash photography was allowed during their performance.
 Fortunately, using the latest digital technology, I was able to capture these images with incredible clarity and detail.
 I could never have accomplished this with film.

 Thanks for checking out my post.
 It was a long one, but I know you want to see photos and not read a photographer pontificate about technical challenges.
 Having said that, I am truly honored to be a part of the wedding and event photography community.
 We don’t have the luxury of taking hours to set up perfect lighting and creating beautifully crafted images.
 Our jobs require that we are flexible and quick.
 We have to locate and create beautiful moments from the most challenging situations.
-You never know what you’re walking into, but the true professional always delivers!
-So the next time you see a photographer, give them a hug and tell them how much you appreciate them.
+You never know what you’re walking into, but professional photographers always delivers!
+So the next time you see a photographer, give ’em a hug and tell them how much you appreciate them!